-This policy is a public document and has been prepared in light of National Privacy Principle 5, Openness.
+This policy is a public document and has been prepared in light of APP 1, Open and transparent management of Personal Information.

 1.1 ADMA will only collect Personal Information where the information is necessary for ADMA to perform one or more of its functions or activities.
 In this context, “collect” means gather, acquire or obtain by any means, information in circumstances where the individual is identifiable or identified.